andreposman/meli-proxy-api/README.md

     <summary> *This the looong version.*</summary>
 <p>
 The first of many roadblocks was the language used to develop this application.
 My first thought was to write in Golang because of performance, but I was afraid that I would not be able to develop the core of the functionalities in time for the deadline since I had a lot more to learn.
-I opted for Javascript/Node because I'm more proficient in it and would less of an obstacle compared to Golang, but if you have the time, here is a personal project still in development written by me in Golang.(https://github.com/andreposman/magic-number)
+I opted for Javascript/Node because I'm more proficient in it and would less of an obstacle compared to Golang, but if you have the time, here is a personal project still in development written by me in Golang: https://github.com/andreposman/magic-number

 My next problem was to choose what MQ to use between RabbitMQ, Kafka, or even Redis with a Pub/Sub (that I didn't know was possible).
 After some research, I choose Kafka as my MQ/Streaming Service because of its scalability, high-performance, and high-throughput.
 But in hindsight, it was a bit of an overkill and over-engineering, which I should have avoided since it was my first time implementing an MQ.
 If I could start again, I would have chosen Redis or RabbitMQ.